AxdeKlerk/Searchlight-Promotions-2/README.md

 ## 8. Bugs Resolved and Unresolved
 This project has been a massive learning curve from the start.
 Having worked my way through the course material successfully, it wasn't till I started the project did I realise how much I didn't know and needed to learn from the beginning again.
 Hence, every step of the way caused bugs and errors that needed to be addressed as I went along.

-The first bug I encounted was with *Git* and *GitHub* itself.
+The first major bug I encounted was with *Git* and *GitHub* itself.
 I ran into some trouble trying to commit and sync my code.
 I connected with a few fellow students on *Slack* who said that there seemed to be a few people on *Slack* mentioning that they were having problems with *GitHub* and that perhaps it would be resolved later.
 I took that as sound advice an carried on coding.

 What I was actually doing was creating a new branch by starting a readme file in *GitHub* itself without committing and syncing my last change on my html file.
 My readme file was committing ok so I carried on with both my html and readme waiting for *Git* and *GitHub* to fix itself.